-Just core the jalapeno, fill it and place your peppers into the grill stand then grill them low and slow.
+Just core the jalapeno, fill it and place your peppers into the jalapeno grill rack, then grill them low and slow.

 Article continues below

 Looking for something completely different to grill?
 You have found it here, grilled jalapeno poppers are terrific.